web3/web3.js/docs/web3-module.rst

 =======

 The Web3.js library does have implemented most of the provided JSON-RPC methods a Ethereum node does provide.
-If you're interested to know which methods you could extend from then please check out the folders in the code base.
+If you're interested to know which methods you could extend from then please check out the folders in the code.

 Source: `Web3.js method classes <https://github.com/ethereum/web3.js/tree/1.0/packages/web3-core-method/src/methods>`_